liamwalsh1980/Milestone-Project-2/README.md

     - #FFFF00 (Yellow) is also used when hovering over an event within the timeline on the homepage indicated that these area links that can be clicked.
     - After carefully testing and researching colors that works well together i am confident that the above colors chosen work to provide good UX and easy on the eye with some good overall contrasts.

+* I took a little time testing different fonts and colours and at one point decided to use Yellow for the header and footer backgrounds.
+This looked good but looked to similar to other well-known brands like Aviva and EE.
+I therefore, reverting back to using a teal/turquoise with a light grey which looks elegant and attractive.

+* The homepage and feedback page has the least information.
+The homepage is designed as a strong landing page to gain the users attention with an eye-catching image, summary of what the site is about and a timeline of interesting moments relating to the football tournament.
+The user then can move forward to the tournaments page or quiz page.
+I believe that this site and format I have selected will work well on all screen sizes and particular well on mobile screen as it can be used to quickly test someone's knowledge on the go, for example, out with friends, whilst travelling to pass the time etc.

 [Back to top ⇧](#the-euro-football-quiz)

 ## Design Process page by page